 Why It Matters

-This new research suggests that there is potential for schools to use grades not only as reliable indicators of student content mastery, but also leading indicators of who will be successful in college.
-Schools can also use grades to help identify students who may need additional supports in turning their high school experiences around.
+This research suggests that there is potential for schools to use grades not only as reliable indicators of student content mastery, but also as leading indicators of who will be successful in college.
+Schools can also use grades to help identify students who may need additional supports in turning around their high school experiences.
 There is, however, more to learn on why grades are so predictive of future outcomes and what attributes grades are measuring in addition to content mastery.
-For example, grades may also reflect students’ growth mindset or perseverance.
+For example, grades may also reflect students’ perseverance or growth mindset.
 Having high grades across many classes may be evidence that students have successfully navigated different expectations and assignments across multiple teachers.
 The factors that teachers consider when giving grades—students’ attitudes, behavior, and effort—are likely characteristics that students need in order to be successful in higher education and in the workforce.

 The Importance of Grades